basantalsmahy3/portfolio/README.md

 ## 🧑‍💻 About Me
 Data Analyst with hands-on experience in Excel, Python, Power BI, and Tableau.
-Bachelor of Arts in Surveying, Mapping, and GIS from Mansoura University (2019-2023).
+Bachelor of Arts in Surveying, Mapping and GIS from Mansoura University (2019-2023).
 Passionate about turning complex datasets into actionable business insights and clear data stories.

 ---